Andrea Malatesta

 In 1398 Malatesta was made Senator of Rome by Pope Boniface IX, a position he held for some one year driving some attacks on the Colonna family's lands.
 In 1399, as the Ghibelline party in the city had organized a plot against him, he confiscated their lands, including Verucchio.
 In 1402, together with his brother Pandolfo, he went into the service of Galeazzo Maria Visconti, fighting in the expedition against Bologna and in the victorious battle of Casalecchio.
 After the duke's death, he was hired again by the pope, and in 1403 he was able to expel the Visconti from Bologna, capturing a large booty in the following campaigns in the neighborhood.
 In 1404 he fought against Alberico da Barbiano, and in 1406 he seized Forlì.

 In 1408 Malatesta was hired by Giovanni Maria Visconti of Milan, with the task of countering Facino Cane in the territory of Pavia.
 Back in Cesena, he allied with Niccolò III d'Este of Ferrara against the lord of Parma, Ottobono Terzi, taking part in the latter's defeat at Modena by Muzio Attendolo.
 Returned to Cesena, in 1413 he warred against Antipope John XXIII, who was backed by the aggressive new King of Naples, Ladislaus.
 After a failed attempt to conquer Bologna, he sided with Ladislaus in his capture of Rome.
 He shortly took part in the siege of Spoleto, which he quit to help Sforza against Paolo Orsini (1369-1416).

 After other minor operations, Malatesta was hired by Perugia, which named him capitano generale, against Braccio da Montone.
 However, he fell ill and was replaced by his brother Carlo Malatesta; he died in September 1416.

-His daughter Parisina was the second wife of Niccolò III d'Este, Marquis of Ferrara.
+Marriage

+Malatesta married in 1391 his first marriage Ricciarda or Rengarda Aldosi,daughter of Bertrando Alidoso with whom he had;